John F. Kennedy International Airport: Early operations

-The first flight from Idlewild was on July 1, 1948, with the opening ceremony attended by then-U.S. President Harry S. Truman.
-The Port Authority canceled foreign airlines' permits to use LaGuardia, forcing them to move to Idlewild during the next couple of years.
+The first flight from Idlewild was on July 1, 1948, with the opening ceremony attended by U.S. President Harry S. Truman and Governor of New York Thomas E. Dewey, who were both running for president in that year's presidential election.
+The Port Authority cancelled foreign airlines' permits to use LaGuardia, forcing them to move to Idlewild during the next couple of years.
 Idlewild at the time had a single 79280 ft2 terminal building; by 1949, the terminal building was being expanded to 215501 ft2.
 Further expansions would come in following years, including a control tower in 1952, as well as new and expanded buildings and taxiways.

 Idlewild opened with six runways and a seventh under construction; runways 1L and 7L were held in reserve and never came into use as runways.
 Runway 31R (originally 8000 ft) is still in use; runway 31L (originally 9500 ft) opened soon after the rest of the airport and is still in use; runway 1R closed in 1957 and runway 7R closed around 1966.
 Runway 4 (originally 8,000 ft, now runway 4L) opened June 1949 and runway 4R was added ten years later.
 A smaller runway 14/32 was built after runway 7R closed and was used until 1990 by general aviation, STOL, and smaller commuter flights.